-A Victorian terrace and modern home in west London.
+A Victorian terrace and modern home (opens in new tab) in west London.
 The ground floor comprises a double-aspect living room and a kitchen-diner.
-There is a study, utility room, master bedroom and bathroom on the first floor, two bedrooms and a bathroom on the second floor, and a bedroom on the third floor.
+There is a study, utility room (opens in new tab), master bedroom (opens in new tab) and bathroom on the first floor, two bedrooms and a bathroom on the second floor, and a bedroom on the third floor.

 After buying the four-storey terrace with her husband almost eight years ago, interior designer, Suzy Hoodless (opens in new tab) was immediately drawn to ‘its space and seemingly endless floors’.
 She wanted to create a sociable home that would work for her family, but could also be shut down at night, and not filled with billions of plastic toys everywhere.